-Note: This page is for pitcher Steve Wright who made his major league debut in 2013.
+Note: This page is for pitcher Steven Wright who made his major league debut in 2013.
 For others with the same name, click here

 Steven Richard Wright